khulnasoft-lab/design.khulnasoft.com/contents/patterns/keyboard-shortcuts.md

 ---
 name: Keyboard shortcuts
-description: A keyboard shortcut enables a user to access a feature by only using the keyboard.
+description: Keyboard shortcuts enhance user efficiency and accessibility by enabling feature access without a mouse.
 related:
   - button
   - tooltip
 ---

-Keyboard shortcuts can help improve accessibility and the user's productivity.
 While not every action needs a keyboard shortcut, consider if it could optimize a frequent workflow.

 ## Guidelines